Nanocloud/nanocloud/README.md

 - ldapBaseDn (defaults to empty string)
 - ldapDefaultGroup (defaults to empty string (no default group)) id of the group users should be attached to automatically

+## RDP/Guacamole Options

+You can use RDP options detailed on [Guacamole documentation](http://guacamole.incubator.apache.org/doc/gug/configuring-guacamole.html#rdp).
+Use config variables with 'rdp' prefix and option name in camel case.

+All options are Guacamole defaults except the following:

+- rdpSecurity (Nanocloud defaults to nla)
+- rdpIgnoreCert (Nanocloud defaults to true)
+- rdpWidth (Nanocloud defaults to 0 (automatic))
+- rdpHeight (Nanocloud defaults to 0 (automatic))
+- rdpDpi (Nanocloud defaults to 0 (automatic))
+- rdpEnablePrinting (Nanocloud defaults to true)
+- rdpPreconnectionID (Nanocloud defaults to 0 (desactivated))
+- rdpEnableWallpaper (Nanocloud defaults to true)
+- rdpEnableFontSmooting (Nanocloud defaults to true)

 # Run in developer mode

 Nanocloud also relies on Docker to run its development stack: